 - Control of the break-in of noise from external noise sources e.g. cars, aircraft and trains

-- Privacy between bedrooms and between bedrooms and corridors
+- Privacy between bedrooms and corridors

 - Control of all mechanical services noise including fan coil units